On This Page

 "Spanning several decades, Ghassan Zeineddine's debut collection examines the diverse range and complexities of the Arab American community in Dearborn, Michigan.
 In ten tragicomic stories, Zeineddine explores themes of identity, generational conflicts, war trauma, migration, sexuality, queerness, home and belonging, and more.
 In Dearborn, a father teaches his son how to cheat the IRS and hide their cash earnings inside of frozen chickens.
-Tensions heighten within a close-knit group of couples when a mysterious man begins to frequent the local gym pool, dressed in Speedos printed with nostalgic images of Lebanon.
+Tensions heighten within a close-knit group of show more couples when a mysterious man begins to frequent the local gym pool, dressed in Speedos printed with nostalgic images of Lebanon.
 And a failed stage actor attempts to drive a young Lebanese man with ambitions of becoming a Hollywood action hero to LA, but Immigration and Customs Enforcement agents have other plans.
-By turns wildly funny, incisive, and deeply moving, Dearborn introduces readers to an arresting new voice in contemporary fiction and invites us all to consider what it means to be part of a place and community, and how it is that we help one another survive"--… (more)
+By turns wildly funny, incisive, and deeply moving, Dearborn introduces readers to an arresting new voice in contemporary fiction and invites us all to consider what it means to be part of a place and community, and how it is that we help one another survive"-- show less

 Ghassan Zeineddine]s debut collection of short stories all take place in Dearborn, Michigan among the Arab American community there.
 His stories center on a wide variety of Dearbornites, some who love the city they call home, others who long to return to Lebanon.
 They are observant Muslims, atheists, or somewhere in between.
 They are young and old, wealthy and struggling to get by.
 It's an achievement to write so well across such a range of experiences and this collection is impressive -- there's simply not a weak story in the book.
-An aspiring writer finally finds success as a narrator for audiobooks, a group of middle-aged married couples find their comfortable routines upended by the presence of a man wearing a speedo, a teenager discovers the complicated truth about the uncle he adores when his uncle comes to visit from Lebanon.
+An aspiring writer finally finds success as a narrator for audiobooks, a group of middle-aged married couples find their comfortable routines upended by the presence of a man wearing a speedo, a teenager show more discovers the complicated truth about the uncle he adores when his uncle comes to visit from Lebanon.
 Each story is so well crafted and also so fresh and full of life.
-This is a fantastic collection and I encourage everyone to get their hands on a copy of this excellent book. ( )
+This is a fantastic collection and I encourage everyone to get their hands on a copy of this excellent book. show less

 Dearborn, Michigan, has a rich history with roots in the automotive industry.
 Henry Ford lived in Dearborn and Ford’s corporate center is located there.
 It is home to the Henry Ford Museum and Greenfield Village, created by Henry Ford.
 It was also once a closed community, the mayor forbidding African Americans to live there.
 And today, it is home to the largest Muslim and Arab populations in the United States.